 China now boasts a 65% online penetration rate with some 900 million netizens online.
 Chinese society has embraced digital and the web with a fervor rarely found anywhere else.
 Users are spending on average 3 hours per day browsing online and will research extensively for abroad education opportunities.
 Thus the e-reputation online of your education business is one of the initial factors to contemplate.
-The good e-reputation will bring the clients in a row without too much effort.
+A good e-reputation will bring the clients in a row without too much effort.

 3. Work on SEO ranking

 As mentioned above, e-reputation is the key to success for your business at this age of the Internet.
-SEO will help you with better reputation because almost everyone in China will search for some related information on the search engine first.
+SEO will help you with a better reputation because almost everyone in China will search for some related information on the search engine first.
 Working on SEO is quite effective.
 China’s Google is Baidu, a giant that presides over 75% of the search engine market.
 It is thus vital to increase the ranking of your school on this platform.
 Search Engine Optimization (SEO) is a strategy that works to rank a school’s official website in the natural search results over time.
 This is where the highest quality student prospects are found.
-Parents (often the decision makers) will extensively browse through Baidu results based on keyword searches.
+Parents (often the decision-makers) will extensively browse through Baidu results based on keyword searches.

 GMA worked with Wellington International College Shanghai to establish a strong SEO Campaign.

-In Fact, Founded in 1853, the college represents a living memorial to the Duke of Wellington, sought to deliver an inspirational education for all of its pupils.
+In Fact, Founded in 1853, the college represents a living memorial to the Duke of Wellington, which sought to deliver an inspirational education for all of its pupils.
 Actually, Wellington is on the 1st page with some keywords.